-Holocaust Survivors or Liberators are often available to give their testimonies to groups Sunday through Friday (not appropriate for students under 7th grade).
-When booking your group tour, please let the tour coordinator know you would like to include a speaker as part of the group’s visit.
-Since Survivors and Liberators are volunteers, we cannot guarantee their availability, but every effort will be made to accommodate the group’s needs.
+Holocaust Survivors are available to give their testimonies to groups Sunday through Friday (not appropriate for students below 7th grade).
+Because Survivors and Liberators are volunteers, we cannot guarantee their availability, but every effort will be made to accommodate your group’s needs.
 Academic Speakers are also available.

-If you would like a speaker to travel offsite, a $300 honorarium payable to the Museum is suggested, in addition to expenses.
-Please contact Eliane Herschberg at 214-741-7500 or via the Request a Speaker contact form.
+If you would like a speaker to speak at your location, a fee is required, in addition to travel expenses.
+Please contact Adilene Hernandez at 214-741-7500 or via the Request a Speaker contact form.

 Rosa was deported to Auschwitz from Romania.
 Because she was separated from the rest of her family upon arrival, she survived “selection” that sent the others directly to the gas chamber.
 Rosa was later shipped to Dachau and other camps until liberated by the U.S. 4th Army near Munich.

 Magie is from Germany, and she was on a Kindertransport that rescued Jewish children by bringing them to the United Kingdom.

 Marsha is the daughter of Leon Bakst.
 Born in Poland, Leon survived the Einsatzgruppen and escaped a forced labor camp to become a member of the Jewish resistance.
 Leon Bakst joined the Bielski Brigade--an all-Jewish partisan group.
 Marsha uses a multimedia presentation to share her father’s story of resistance and hope.